 He is engaged by governments and organisations to investigate matters of international concern, such as: the 30 years conflict in Sri Lanka between the Tamils and the State; Egypt and the Muslim Brotherhood; Montenegro corruption and conflicts of Interest.
 His reports have been influential upon world affairs - and in the case of President Kenyatta at the ICC, his client won the presidential election during his trial.

-Steven’s international fraud and corruption practice focuses upon the criminal issues arising in complex international transactions and business structures, where he is used to working in multi-disciplinary teams.
+Recently, Steven’s international fraud and corruption practice has focused upon the criminal issues arising in complex international transactions and business structures, where he has worked with multi-disciplinary teams.
+These cases include jurisdictions such as Liechtenstein, Switzerland, Singapore, BVI, Cayman Islands etc.

 Steven is the co-founder of Oculus Financial Intelligence Ltd which investigates complex financial fraud in conjunction with offering specialised legal advice.